truzo/tomango-2018/site/content/blog/improving-wordpress-performance.md

 Before making any performance changes, getting a benchmark time in place is crucial.
 There's no point making numerous changes without knowing the original time to beat.
 I use the following services to benchmark performance:

-	<li>[Firefox](https://www.mozilla.org/en-US/firefox/developer/) (Developer edition) in-built network tab – This is great for quick A/B checking as well as more in depth analysis.
+- [Firefox](https://www.mozilla.org/en-US/firefox/developer/) (Developer edition) in-built network tab – This is great for quick A/B checking as well as more in depth analysis.
-	<li>[Pingdom](http://tools.pingdom.com/fpt/) – This service runs a number of performance tests on the website before giving you suggestions on how to improve the load time.
+- [Pingdom](http://tools.pingdom.com/fpt/) – This service runs a number of performance tests on the website before giving you suggestions on how to improve the load time.
-	<li>[Page Speed Insights](https://developers.google.com/speed/pagespeed/insights/) – Google's performance tester is very handy.
+- [Page Speed Insights](https://developers.google.com/speed/pagespeed/insights/) – Google's performance tester is very handy.
 Although it doesn't give the same level of detail that Pingdom and Firefox network tools do, it provides a great checklist of useful tweaks you can make to hit the 100/100 target they set.

 The other key to performance updates is exercising control.
 Like any experiment, be it scientific or not, to gather any useful data from your updates, you need to maintain a control.
 Don't make ten different tweaks before testing them, work through a list of updates systematically, testing them as you go.
 You're far more likely to see sizeable performance gains if you fully understand each update.
 Equally, some of the updates require pretty fundamental changes to your site code – if you upload the changes and hit a major problem, Ctrl-z'ing back through multiple changes will not be fun.